 10. User Acceptance Testing Reporting

-Plan and Prepare for Reporting: Accurate defect and testing status reporting will build stakeholder confidence in control and content of testing and will visibility of actual testing status.
+Plan and Prepare for Test Reporting: Accurate defect and testing status reporting will build stakeholder confidence in control and content of testing and will visibility of actual testing status.

 - Schedule and lock in daily reporting meetings.